 Author | Ingel Kadarik (Praxis Center for Policy Studies) and Eurofound |

-Case created | 07 April 2020 (updated 06 January 2021) |
+Measure added | 07 April 2020 (updated 20 September 2022) |

 Due to the outbreak, several companies are in a difficult position financially to continue providing their services/products, to pay their loans or to start a new business (for example, opportunities created by the corona outbreak).
-For this purpose, the state provides additional funds to Kredex (a state founded foundation) and Rural Development Fund to provide support measures to companies in a form of loans and loan guarantees.
-On a smaller scale, those measures are already available and relevant instructions for the applicants and terms and conditions of the measures have been approved by the Kredex at the end of March 2020, but additional government finances are needed for the full provision of these measures.
+For this purpose, the state provides additional funds to KredEx (a state founded foundation) and Rural Development Fund to provide support measures to companies in a form of loans and loan guarantees.
+On a smaller scale, those measures are already available and relevant instructions for the applicants and terms and conditions of the measures have been approved by the KredEx at the end of March 2020, but additional government finances are needed for the full provision of these measures.
 For this, the supplementary state budget was approved by the Parliament on 15 April 2020.

-Kredex, the Credit and Export Guarantee Fund (state founded foundation), provides loans and loan guarantees to companies.
+KredEx, the Credit and Export Guarantee Fund (state founded foundation), provides loans and loan guarantees to companies.
 To relieve the impacts of the COVID-19, KredEx offers additional loan guarantees and loans:

 The guarantee enables a company to secure the obligations of an enterprise, arising from loan, leasing and guarantee contracts.